albseb511/react-native-kite-zerodha-mockup/README.md

 I have made a change now and its working now.
 I have been able to make a cleaner code right now, seperating the files.

+Update log 18th May:

+I have been able to fix most of the issues in navigation.
+Quite surprised why I didnt get this in the first place.
+The code can be cloned and as long as dependancies are taken care of, you can run the demo app.

+Next to DO:
+Detailing on the drawer menu
+Move bottom tab to top (or get rid of it)